esplito/coding-notes/css-for-js.dev/module-2-rendering-logic-2.md

 In **flow layout** we rarely see it, but it can be done with negative margins.

 ⚠️ **Watch out!** The content of the elements are rendered separately to their respective background.
-This means that any content in an underlying element will still be displayed on top. ⚠️
+This means that any content (example: text) in an underlying element will still be displayed on top. ⚠️

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQxOTE3NTgsLTE2NTg5MjMyNDksMTE1OD
+eyJoaXN0b3J5IjpbLTEyNzE2MDM4NDYsLTE2NTg5MjMyNDksMT
-A0NTQ1MSwxNDcwNTI4MDA0LC0yOTkxNDQ1MTcsMTYwMjk0MjM1
+E1ODA0NTQ1MSwxNDcwNTI4MDA0LC0yOTkxNDQ1MTcsMTYwMjk0
-MywxMjI2MTgxMTcxLC0xODM5MDMwNTEzLC0xMDI1MTc3NjQzLD
+MjM1MywxMjI2MTgxMTcxLC0xODM5MDMwNTEzLC0xMDI1MTc3Nj
-IzMzI1MDAxMywtMTQ0MTY0MjM4OCwtMjE0MDI2MzAwLC0xNjU5
+QzLDIzMzI1MDAxMywtMTQ0MTY0MjM4OCwtMjE0MDI2MzAwLC0x
-NzIyMTA1LDExODIxMTU0ODEsLTY0Njg5MjQ1MSwtNDYxMTEyMD
+NjU5NzIyMTA1LDExODIxMTU0ODEsLTY0Njg5MjQ1MSwtNDYxMT
-g2LDE0Mzc1OTMzNjcsMTMxMjYzMzMxMF19
+EyMDg2LDE0Mzc1OTMzNjcsMTMxMjYzMzMxMF19
 -->